ahettlin/angular-cli-workshop/Exercise-1.md

 import { AppRoutingModule } from './app-routing.module';
 import { AppComponent } from './app.component';

-// Angular relies heavily on Typescript decorators (https://www.typescriptlang.org/docs/handbook/decorators.html) to notate modules, components, services, and more.
+// Angular relies heavily on TypeScript decorators (https://www.TypeScriptlang.org/docs/handbook/decorators.html) to notate modules, components, services, and more.
 The @NgModule decorator indicates that this class is a module.
 @NgModule({
   // Declares the AppComponent in this module.
 A component can only be delcared in one module.
 The compiler will complain otherwise.
 If a component is needed in another module, that module can import the one it is declared in (bringing in all its dependencies as well).
   declarations: [